Litterbox/angular_intro_lesson/readme.md

    * `ng-filter` - Selects a subset of items from array and returns it as a new array
    * To create custom filter: `NAME_OF_APP.filter 'NAME_OF_FILTER', ->`

+### Some additional reading about scope

+Learn more about scope in angular - <https://github.com/angular/angular.js/wiki/Understanding-Scopes>